Ashutosh-Tiwari25/Technical-writing-portfolio/what-is-a-crypto-wallet.md

 1. Go to Metmask.io
 2. Click "Download"
 3. Create a new wallet
-4. Save your secret recovery phase safely
+4. Save your secret recovery phrase safely.